 In 2014 my husband and I decided to sell our house, he quit his job, and we planned a yearlong trip around the world with my 8-year-old son.
 The day before we left for our trip I found out I was pregnant with twins.
 Our year long trip turned into a few months, most of which I spent in a state of shock.

-I knew from my training with Mindful Schools that focusing on the past or future creates depression and anxiety.
+I knew from my mindfulness training with Mindful Schools, that focusing on the past or future creates depression and anxiety.
 As a Reiki master and intuitive body worker, I knew the importance of removing emotional blocks before they start to create “dis-ease.”
 I had an arsenal of essential oils to use for physical and emotional relief.
-My intuition told me that this was the change I had been asking for showing up in a different way, and I needed to let go and surrender into the “as-is” of my life.
+My intuition told me I needed to let go of the way my life was "supposed to be," and surrender into the “as-is."
 I had all the tools I needed to get me through this time, but I didn’t always use them.
 Sometimes choosing to be a victim felt easier than surrendering.

 Of all the things I’ve let go of in the past 3 years, the title of pilot was the hardest.
 I used to love when people would ask me, “What do you do?”
 I could answer in one word, and with that one word someone knew who I was and what I did.
 They trusted me, admired me, and were surprised by me.